Shiv4mcodes/MEDINOVA/README.md

 <div align="center">

-### ⭐ If you found this project interesting, consider giving it a star.
+### ⭐ If you found this project interesting, consider giving it a star

 Built with ❤️ by Shivam Mishra